xcart/xcart-docs/_pages/devs_en/basics/itemslist_in_admin_area/items_list_sticky_panel_buttons.md

 ## Creating editable ItemsList

-This part is about creating a module, a page and ItemsList widget on this page.
+This part is about creating a module, a page and ItemsList widget on the page.
 Essentially, we just create the same module as explained in the article about {% link "editable ItemsLists" ref_hBpBE0vS %} as an environment for illustrating how to create sticky panel's buttons.

 ### Creating module and page

-So, we create a module with developer ID **XCExample** and module ID **ItemsListStickyPanel**.
+We start with creating a module with developer ID **XCExample** and module ID **ItemsListStickyPanel**.
 In this module, we create page **admin.php?target=sticky_panel_demo**, so we create:
 - empty controller class `\XLite\Module\XCExample\ItemsListStickyPanel\Controller\Admin\StickyPanelDemo`

 ```php